IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button.md

 # $Platform$ Button Overview

-The Ignite UI for Web Components Button provides different variants and styles which are easily configurable to match the appearance and functionality that we want to achieve.
+The $ProductName$ Button provides different variants and styles which are easily configurable to match the appearance and functionality that we want to achieve.

 ## $Platform$ Button Example